Casepin

 What happened to the victim?

-On Easter Sunday night into Monday morning, March 23–24, 2008, Steven Sueppel killed his wife Sheryl and their four adopted children with baseball bats at their Iowa City home, then died by suicide by crashing the family minivan into a highway abutment.
+On Easter Sunday night into Monday morning, March 23–24, 2008, Steven Sueppel, identified by police as the assailant, killed his wife Sheryl and their four adopted children with baseball bats at their Iowa City home, then died by suicide by crashing the family minivan into a highway abutment.

 Where did the murders happen?